Ok, let's be real for a second.

 We will continue to work on, talk about, and problem-solve for these three issues for as long (and as aggressively) as we can.
 As a company policy, content that does not align with these views will not be allowed to exist on Brightest (and if it somehow slips through will be removed immediately when it's ID'd).
 Moreover, we will consistently strive and constantly question ourselves how we can be a more socially-responsible organization, from carbon offsetting our fossil fuel travel to only buying and using sustainable products and services in the office.

-Similarly, we will always hold our partners to the same high sustainability standards, and are prepared to walk away from ones who demonstrate they are unable to meet them.
+By the same token, we will always hold our partners to the same high sustainability standards, and are prepared to walk away from ones who demonstrate they are unable to meet them.

 Capitalism is not intrinsically bad - but it can become bad when it becomes abusive and unfair.
 As a basic competitive system of (financial) incentives that rewards innovation and consumer need problem-solving, capitalism has done tremendous good for the world in terms of raising global standards of living, reducing infant mortality, and enabling creations that make our lives better (and if you don't believe us please go read these pages of data and studies from independent researchers at Oxford University confirming it).